Douglas Fir Handcrafted Log Homes

 Just as log homes are varied, so are our customers.
 Everyday it is so rewarding to talk with people from all sorts of backgrounds, professions, and interests; but one common thread is seen in all of them, their love for logs.
 This spring it seems the Douglas Fir handcrafted log homes seem to be ranking the most popular.
 With this in mind I wanted to share with you some of the highlights of this outstanding wood species.

-The photo below shows samples of our three our log species.
-(We also offer Lodge Pole Pine, not pictured here.)
-The lightest of the woods is Engelmann Spruce seen here in the middle bottom of the photo.
-Western Red Cedar is the darkest wood, displayed in the top left.
-And Douglas Fir, the star of our article, is in the top right corner.
-(Clicking directly on the photo will also enlarge it for you.)
-Of these three species, Douglas Fir is the strongest.
+For handcrafted log homes we offer Lodge Pole Pine, White Pine, Western Larch, Douglas Fir, Engelmann Spruce, and Western Red Cedar.
+Of these six species, Douglas Fir is the strongest.
 In the construction world in general, this log species is used for everything from train trestles, to bridge parts, and even home built aircraft such as the RJ 03 IBIS Canard .
 This log species is very well known for these heavy loaded structural uses.

 For log homes Douglas Fir is lovely.
 The honey colored wood is darker that the white Engelmann Spruce and lighter than Western Red Cedar.
 If you look closely at the photo you will see circles traveling around and around the log ends.
 These are the growth rings.
 Each year the log grows a new growth ring forms.
 The ring is caused from a level of bark that is covered over as the log grows.
 The growth rings on the Douglas Fir is very light.

 Our Douglas Fir handcrafted log homes are crafted by our experts artisans.
-There are no butt ends on of logs in our homes.
+There are no end joints within the log walls.
 They are all full length logs.
 Log lengths can be up to 50′.
 Doors and windows are all fully pre cut to make the home assemble in a matter of hours one arrival at the home site.
 Also the roof system, ridge poles, purlins, and/or log trusses are fully fitted and ready for the roofing material.
 The log home builder does not have to worry about any of that.

 Between the logs we use a Scandinavian Full Scribe method.
-The bottom of each log is grooved and lined with the Sofrod gasket.
-For added insulation value, mineral based insulation is also inserted into the channel on the log.
+The bottom of each log is grooved and lined with the Softrod gasket.
 The over scribe method allows the logs to settle and hug even more closely together as any further minimal shrinkage occurs.

 For solid, log lasting log homes, the Douglas Fir is a great choice for your home.
 The rich color gives the log more character with less expense than the Western Red Cedar.
 Any of our homes can be produced from this wonderful wood species.
 Visit our pricing section for sample pricing on our handcrafted log homes.